bramu/help.trusender.github.io/_articles/creating-a-html-email-subscribe-form.md

 Vero also supports email forms, with one key difference.
 Traditionally, when a contact fills out an email form they are added to a list.
 In Vero, rather than being added to a list, a customer that fills out a web form triggers an event.
 That event could be as simple as `Subscribes to blog`.

-You can then use this event to create a segment or [trigger a workflow]{{site.data.links.workflows.create_new_workflow}} to automatically send email and/or push messages: so you get twice the power from a single web form!
+You can then use this event to create a segment or [trigger a workflow]({{site.data.links.workflows.create_new_workflow}}) to automatically send email and/or push messages: so you get twice the power from a single web form!

 ## Step 1.
 Create a form